 Re-Registration Fee, all grades

-- An outside vendor, TADS Financial Aid Assessment Service has been selected by Futures in Education to conduct fair and confidential financial need assessments for families that may need assistance paying tuition.
+FACTS is a third-party vendor, selected by Futures in Education to conduct fair and confidential financial need assessments for families that may need assistance paying tuition.
+To learn more about Futures in Education, please visit futuresineducation.org

 The Columbus Citizens Foundation’s Elementary School Scholarship Program was established in 2003 at the directive of past Foundation President Lawrence Auriana and was implemented by former board member Richard J. Naclerio.
 The grants are available to students who will be entering grades K through 8.
 The grants, while generous, provide assistance towards tuition but will not cover payment for all school costs.